emacsmirror/bufferfile/README.md

 - `bufferfile-delete`: Delete the file associated with a buffer and kill all buffers visiting the file, including clones/indirect buffers.
 - `bufferfile-copy`: Copies the file visited by the current buffer to a new file.

+(The functions above also ensures that any modified buffers are saved prior to executing operations like renaming, deleting, or copying.)

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 ## Table of Contents